 The popularity of online gambling continues to rise, despite the introduction of diverse and increasingly complicated regulations, and severe risks surrounding identity fraud.

 In the UK, it comprises nearly 40% of the overall gambling market, while in Europe online gambling is growing at around 10% per year.
 According to the European Betting & Gaming Association (EBGA), the market value of online gambling is expected to reach more than €29.3 billion by the end of 2022.

-The recent increase in online gambling can be explained by a) the Covid effect, increasing the time people spend online, and b) technological advancements that enable gamblers to bet anytime, anywhere.
+The recent increase in online gambling can be explained by a) Increasing the time people spend online and especially on their mobile phones, and b) technological advancements that enable gamblers to bet anytime, anywhere.

-With the Qatar World Cup 2022 coming up, and hundreds of new online casinos opening every single day, the rapid increase in online gambling shows no signs of slowing.
+With new gaming markets like Ontario or Brazil getting ready for mass adoption and hundreds of new online casinos opening every single day, the rapid increase in online gambling shows no signs of slowing.